GuitarML/NeuralPi/README.md

 4. NeuralPi VST3 plugin

 ![app](https://github.com/GuitarML/NeuralPi/blob/main/resources/neuralpi_pic.jpg)
-<br>This is the normal plugin, available for Windows (Standalone, VST3) and Mac (Standalone, AU, VST3)
+<br>This is the normal plugin, available for Windows (Standalone, VST3) and Mac (Standalone, AU, VST3).
+After connencting the Raspberry Pi and remote computer to the same local WiFi network, enter the RaspberryPi's IP address (keep the default ports) to enable control over WiFi.

 ## Installing the plugin